 - “I don’t feel comfortable exercising in front of other people.”

-With our treadmills, you can adjust the speed and incline at which you run to create a balanced workout.
-Inclines offer more resistance, but they can also put extra wear and tear on your body.
-With a programmable treadmill, you can create a workout that has a perfect balance between a flat surface and inclined resistance.
+A: With NordicTrack treadmills, you can adjust the speed and incline at which you run to create a balanced workout.
+With a treadmill enabled with iFit®, you can purchase an iFit® membership and create workouts that have a perfect balance between a flat surface and inclined resistance.
 Also, you can bring more balance to weightlifting and HIIT exercises by adding a steady amount of cardio to your routine with a treadmill.

-Any shoes you would run outdoors with would be suitable for running on a treadmill.
-Those who want to experiment with barefoot running will be especially grateful to use a treadmill as they’re just getting started.
-This way, you’ll avoid gravel, broken glass, or other debris found in the road that can cause discomfort and injury.
+A: Any shoes you would run outdoors with would be suitable for walking or running on a treadmill.
+By using a treadmill, you’ll avoid gravel, broken glass, or other debris found in the road that may cause discomfort and injury.